irozif/Guides/README.md

-In ModuleScripts, actions such as `RoninKatana.Blade:CalculateHitbox(arg1, arg2)` are the same as `RoninKatana.Blade.CalculateHitbox(Blade, arg1, arg2)`.
+In ModuleScripts, actions such as `RoninKatana.Blade:CalculateHitbox(arg1, arg2)` are the same as `RoninKatana.Blade.CalculateHitbox(RoninKatana.Blade, arg1, arg2)`.

 This is for complicated object-oriented programming reasons that we don't need to know too precisely.
-> Basically, CalculateHitbox is a function acquired from somewhere else, and since we can't rewrite it for every single "Blade", we need to figure out what the function is actually going to apply itself to using the first argument.
+> Basically, `CalculateHitbox` is a function standardly distributed from somewhere else, and since we can't tailor a rewrite for every single use of `CalculateHitbox`, we need to figure out what the function is actually going to apply itself to using the first argument.
 Stuff like this is called **"sugar syntax"**, since it just makes the code easier to read and type.

 This is also how `FireServer` works for remotes.
-FireServer is actually only one function, so it needs to figure out what remote event it needs to connect to from the first argument.
+FireServer is actually only "one" function, so it needs to figure out what remote event it needs to connect to from the first argument.
 `game:GetService("ReplicatedStorage").SelfDamage:FireServer(game:GetService("Players").LocalPlayer.Character)`
-The function `FireServer` processes the arguments `SelfDamage` and the local player, so it sends the remote call `SelfDamage` to the server.
+The function `FireServer` processes the arguments `ReplicatedStorage.SelfDamage` and the local player, so it sends the remote call `SelfDamage` to the server.

 ### B) Decompiling scripts
 Games "compile" human-friendly code into machine-ready code.
 Reversing this process isn't perfect.
 #### ⬛ Decompilation loses many variable names, as well as concise readability.
 However, function names tend to persist, especially in ModuleScripts.
+Furthermore, it is still vital to try to understand the decompiled code, unreadable as it may be.
 Before compiling (studio-side):
 ```
 local plr = game:GetService("Players").LocalPlayer       -- This LocalScript sets your WalkSpeed to 16.